Kansas City Barbecue Events

 This is world class barbecue and so much more.
 There’s room in the scope of this event for rodeo, cattle judging and auctions, multiple equine events and an extensive music lineup.
-The dates for 2021 or September 16-19.
+The dates for 2022 are September 28th - October 2nd.
 With tens of thousands of dollars as prize money and bragging rights second to none, this is going to be a penultimate barbecue event.

 Smoke on the Plains Derby BBQ & Music Fest

 A couple hours southwest of KC is a modest barbecue competition and festival in the town of Derby, KS.
 High Park in Derby is a great location for this kind of event with a lake running along one side and plenty of space.
 The event is a KCBS competition with competitors earning points (in addition to cash) toward the team of the year awards.